 Naming Conventions

-Generally speaking, all tags created by programmers using this UDDT will use the fully qualified six fragment tag name.
-This tag is also used as a member of other device UDDTs that have discrete IO signals associated with their operation.
+All tags created by programmers using this UDT will use the fully qualified six fragment tag name.
+This tag is also used as a member of other device UDTs that have discrete IO signals associated with their operation.

 UDT Members